 Look at the photo I took for the more modern aids.
 On the far left, you will see a diffuser, which dispenses steam throughout the room.
 There’s a container of lozenges, for soothing biochemical relief.
 And a tea warmer: Miles prefers Throat Coat, a traditional medicinal organic beverage.
 On the far right sits MyPurMist, a handheld steam inhaler.

 When she bought the contraption, in May, Miles was desperate for relief.
-“I have terrible allergies, and for more than a week I was having some nasty drainage.
-Nasal drip gets onto the vocal folds, and you worry whether you’ll be able to hit your notes.”
+“I have terrible allergies and am prone to sinus infections, and for more than a week I was having some nasty drainage.
+Nasal drip gets onto the vocal folds, and you worry whether you’ll be able to sing your notes.”
 She added: “I went to the doctor, for antibiotics, but he said antibiotics wouldn’t help because it was allergies. “

-She tried the Navage device as soon as it arrived, once during the day and another time at night.
+She tried the Naväge device as soon as it arrived, once during the day and another time at night.
 “I got results within 36 hours, and now I swear by the thing,” she said.
 Miles is such a convert she could do an infomercial.
 “I recommended it to everyone,” she confessed.
-That group included Marin Mazzie, who plays Mrs. Anna, and who bought one for her husband, the performer Jason Danieley, and the cast of Frozen.
-(Miles did a recent workshop-lab-reading of the upcoming Broadway version of that “Let It Go” show.)
-Before long, Miles’s professional colleagues were posting Navage testimonials on Facebook.
+That group included Marin Mazzie, who plays Mrs. Anna, and who bought one for her husband, the performer Jason Danieley, the cast of The King and I and other workshops she's doing around town.
+Before long, Miles’s professional colleagues were posting Naväge testimonials on Facebook.

 “I‘ve seen the recommendations on social media,” Miles said, “but no one posting a video using the device.”
 As I watched her demonstrate it, I could understand the reluctance.
 In action, it looks like a bong with nose plugs.

 “I know it’s not very sexy,” Miles said.
 “But nasal drip is even less sexy.”